shyamsunder007/DavidDownloadthis/README.md

 etc..
-and i aded small form when u click on any farm area for any futher changes ... and will do the api part in the marng link if i call a village id i have to recevice all the crops cultivated according to the date span mentioned and same with all villages and also for a particular farm .it will reflect the same for wells and lands tooo
+and i aded small form when u click on any farm area for any futher changes ... and will u  do the api part in the mrng like  if i call a village id ,i have to recevice all the crops cultivated according in the date span mentioned and same with all villages and also for a particular farm .it will reflect the same for wells and lands tooo

+:)